Code-Institute-Submissions/Milestone-9/README.md

 I used the standard grey setting within css for my buttons, album cards, header spaces & footer.
 I then used the color of #fafafa Color Hex Gray98 for the font to really make it stand out from the dark background.
 For my hero images on each section of the website i decided to use black & white images to keep within the same color scheme as the overall project.

 #### Wireframes

+To build my wireframes i used [Balsamiq](https://balsamiq.com/) which is the software that the course briefly touches on.
+I found it quite easy to navigate and use so i did not look into other softwares.

+All wireframes created for this project can be found [Here](https://github.com/Jmurray1989/Milestone-1/tree/master/wireframes)

 ## Features